astickleyid/agent-builder-framework/README.md

 }
 EOF

-# Run your agent!
+# Run it!
-node ../dist/cli.js run my-agent --interactive
+stick run my-agent --interactive
 ```

-**That's it!** Your agent is now running in interactive mode.
+**That's it!** Your agent is now running.
 Try asking it questions!

 ## 🎯 Use Cases